jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 2 Commencement
 (1) Sections 18 to 23 come into force on the day after the date on which this Act receives the Royal assent.
-(2) The rest of this Act comes into force on 1August 2003.
+(2) The rest of this Act comes into force on 1 August 2003.

 ## Part 2 — Amendments and repeals of other enactments, transitional provisions, and savings